jackyzha0/jackyzha0.github.io/content/thoughts/climate tech.md

 ## Neutral Infrastructure
 [Source](https://www.datacenterknowledge.com/microsoft/microsoft-finds-underwater-data-centers-practical) and other [source](https://www.nytimes.com/2012/09/23/technology/data-centers-waste-vast-amounts-of-energy-belying-industry-image.html).

 Might be software infrastructure but it has lots of [political](thoughts/Do%20Artifacts%20Have%20Politics.md) implications (e.g. climate impact, territory disputes, etc.).
-It's 'reduced cost' does not factor in long-term negative externalities like warming the ocean.
+It's 'reduced cost' does not factor in long-term negative externalities like warming the ocean. (also: [software and politics](thoughts/software%20and%20politics.md))

 "Many of these solutions are readily available, but in a risk-averse industry, most companies have been reluctant to make wholesale change."
 This is largely due to the anonymity involved in the industry where even the federal government was unable to determine how much energy its own data centres consume.